tobanteAudio/juce-cookbook/README.md

 #### ADC Talks

-The JUCE team has their own [Youtube channel](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos), where yo can find all of the talks from the yearly `Audio Developer Confrence (ADC)`.
+The JUCE team has their own [YouTube channel](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos), where yo can find all of the talks from the yearly `Audio Developer Confrence (ADC)`.
 The content goes from general audio development to JUCE basics to advanced, companies showing of their workflow using JUCE and much more.
 I will link to specific talks in later sections.

 #### The Audio Programmer

 The Audio Programmer is a YouTube channel which almost only does JUCE related development tutorials.
-He has videos the basics on getting up & running with the library, the basics on `Components`, an introduction to audio plugin development and interviews with people working in the audio developer industry.
-Each video is 20-60min long.
+He has videos for the basics on getting up & running with the library, introduction to `Components`, an introduction to audio plugin development and interviews with people working in the audio developer industry.
+Each video is `~20-60min` long.

 If you are new to C++ and audio this is a create place to start.